Pediatric Dental Group of New York

 Pediatric Dentistry located in Albany, NY & Glens Falls, NY

-Most young patients receive pediatric dentistry care at one of the Pediatric Dental Group of New York offices in Albany and Glens Falls, New York.
+Most young patients receive pediatric dentistry care at one of the Pediatric Dental Group of New York offices in Schenectady, Albany and Glens Falls, New York.
 But, what about the cases where a child needs general anesthesia rather than conscious sedation?
 In those situations, the caring dental practitioners recommend hospital dentistry at a local facility.
 The experienced dentists practice hospital dentistry for all their patients as needed, so call the office nearest you or click the online booking link.

 Hospital Dentistry Q & A